System User Manual (for Teachers)

 Regular face-to-face classes are offered in the first or second semester as described in the Student Manual.
 Accordingly, course registration must be completed according to the period when regular face-to-face classes are held, although e-learning materials are always viewable.
 Decisions on credit recognition (submission of grades) are also made only once in an academic year in principle.

-Students seeking credit recognition using e-learning courses have to submit course registration and application to use the e-learning system after obtaining the approval of both the course instructor(s) and their supervisors.
+Students seeking credit recognition using e-learning courses have to submit course registration and application to use the e-learning system after obtaining the approval of both the course instructor(s).
 Teachers are required to carefully discuss with students who propose to use e-learning courses for credit recognition before they give students their approval.

 *Due to the system’s structure, grade data, which show how much of the videos students have viewed, include the data of all students, such as those who only view the videos, and do not differentiate those seeking credit recognition.
 Accordingly, it should be noted that students’ meeting with teachers for course-registration approval is the only opportunity for teachers to learn which students are seeking credit recognition using e-learning.